Copperock/Digitech23/Final Project/README.md

 - lives 5/1 to 5/1 iteration 1
 ---
 # Change Log
-- Iteration1 (iter1) Built a basic game engine with an import random range.
+- Iteration1 (iter1)

+Built a basic game engine with an import random range.
 As well as a live/attempts system.
 One problem with this is that the lives and game engine are intergrated as one.

-- Iteration2 (iter2) replay
+- Iteration2 (iter2)

+I changed somethings from iteration1.
+I turned the random.randint range into a variable. attempts also got chenged into a variable.
+I made game engine/attempts into a function.

+-Iteration3 (iter3)